 Software Verification and Validation Lab

-The Software Verification and Validation Research Group - V&V Lab - is headed by Professor Lionel Briand.
-V&V focuses on the development and design of reliable and secure software systems, carrying out both upstream activities such as requirements quality assurance and architecture analysis, as well as downstream V&V activities, primarily software testing.
+The Software Verification and Validation Lab - SVV - is headed by Professor Lionel Briand.
+V&V focuses on the development and design of reliable and secure software systems, carrying out both upstream activities such as requirements quality assurance and architecture analysis, as well as downstream verification & validation activities, primarily software testing.

 Software is pervasive in all areas of society and industry sectors.
 Business and safety-critical systems increasingly use software to improve development productivity, enable more sophisticated operations, and provide flexibility in handling evolving needs.
 To ensure successful operation and to avoid posing undue risks to users or the environment, software must be reliable, robust, efficient, safe, and secure.
 Despite large investments in the verification and validation (V&V) of software systems, serious software failures are frequently reported, and many more are kept out of the public sight.